Tibb's Eve

-Tibb's Eve refers to both a folk expression for a day which will never arrive, as well as a celebration held on 23 December originating in Newfoundland and Labrador known as Tipp's Eve.
+Tibb's Eve is a folk expression for a day which will never arrive.
+A celebration held on 23 December in Newfoundland and Labrador is also known as Tibb's/Tipp's Eve.

 Origin of the phrase

 Saint Tibb (or Tib) is a character appearing in 17th-century English plays.
 The character is a loose-moraled woman and was used for comic relief.
-The word was also used to describe a "wanton" as in Epigrammist Richard Turner's "Nosce Te (Humours)" written in 1607:
+The word was also used to describe a "wanton" as in epigrammist Richard Turner's "Nosce Te (Humours)" written in 1607: